EPanni/Docker-Compose/README.md

 # Generic-Scripts---JS-Python

-Generic scripts that can be useful as a reference in simple projects.
+Project to store generic scripts that may be useful and used as a reference in simple projects.